siddharths067/AtlanScheduler/README.md

 ```
 to execute it

-By default for the sake of solving the questions and easy evaluation from your end, I launch 3 workers
+By default for the sake of solving the question and easy evaluation from your end, I launch 3 workers